texta-tk/texta/documentation/sphinx/source/workflow.rst

     Figure 4.3. *Export panel*

 Export panel allows to specify, how many rows and which features are we interested in.
+Exported data is in CSV format.

 Deleting data